 - Use group joining password.
 Make sure this is set to 'Yes'.
 This enables the group passwords previously set to be used as enrolment keys.

 - Once you have configured your self-enrolment method click on the Add method button at the bottom of the screen to save your changes.

 Enrolling on the module into a group

 Students can join the module by navigating to it and entering the password set for the group.
-In the example below, a group has been created called 'ILM Level 5' and a password was distributed to participants on a professional course, as well as a self-enrolment option for those not in that particular group..
+In the example below, a group has been created called 'Project Group A' and a password was distributed to PGR participants.
+There is also a separate self-enrolment option (Enrolment Extra for other users not in that particular group.

 The student, when enrolling, enters the Group password rather than the self-enrolment password and is enrolled and immediately added automatically to Project Group A